Skip to content

 Authentication

+By default, the API uses static API key authentication.
 Include your API key in the Authorization header:

 Authorization: Bearer YOUR_API_KEY